amirtootooni/amirtootooni.github.io/contact.md

 `tootooni98 (splotch) gmail (dot) com`

 If email isn't your thing, maybe you decide to message me at any of the social media links in the side bar.

-Thanks for checking out my website!
-I wish you all the best.
+Either way, thanks for checking out my website!